TopSwagCode/Node-TDD-CI/README.md

 I have created this template for mainly new Node developers, to get a quick overview of some of the most used and up to date options.
 While also includeing some base samples for getting it up and running.

+This is not a guide of how to do Test Driven Development.
+Rather a template to enableing Test Driven Developemt.
+By showing how to continuously run test while writeing code or new tests.
+This template also contains a few different styles for writting tests.
+Well enough jibber jabber.
+Lets get started.

 ## Getting started

-To get started simply install mocha and istanbul like so:
+To get started and run example test code, simply install mocha and istanbul like so:

 ~~~
 $ npm install --global mocha